 But what does all of this mean when it comes to Seattle real estate marketing?
 Is it rising, or is it in decline?
 What can cause this industry to bloom and what can cause it to decline?
 The variety of factors is unlimited, so let’s stick to the basics.

 Here’s the Scoop

 According to The Seattle Times, real estate prices in Seattle have dropped from May to June in King County for the first time since the recession.
 It is mainly because the traditional competition among buyers has started to weaken and the number of homes up for sale has increased significantly.

 Taking into account this factor, real estate marketing, as we know it, started declining.
 It leads to real estate agents and marketers to start rethinking their strategies to attract more customers, especially in this type of situation.

 The online world is a fast-paced place, and if you can’t keep up with the times, you might as well quit because you will never make it.
-People are looking online for about everything today, so this is where real estate marketing needs to be on its A-game.
+People are looking online for just about everything today, so this is where real estate marketing needs to be on its A-game.

-According to the article in The Seattle Times, the number of houses available on the market in Seattle is starting to rise for the first time in a decade.
+According to the same article in The Seattle Times, the number of houses available on the market in Seattle is starting to rise for the first time in a decade.
 It opens up new doors and new real estate marketing techniques.

 We are no longer living in the era of extreme bidding wars and lightning-fast sales, due to the large variety of homes available on site, and, of course online.
 It is why the importance of real estate marketing is not to be taken lightly because it can make the difference between having 10 to 20 calls for a listing, as opposed to just a few calls a week.

 The offers are starting to pile up in Seattle’s real estate scene, and with them, it will ramp up the entire real estate marketing industry.
 When all parties involved put their best effort into their job, everybody walks away knowing that they’ve made the right decision, no matter what that may be.